 By taking a few extra minutes to adequately prepare for your holiday travels coupled with making good choices when you are on the road, you can optimize your body's fuel and soak up all the energy you will need to power through your busy days.

-Yes, I pack my own meals for the airplane, and you should too!
+Yes, I pack my own meals for the airplane, plus my Kangen water, and you should too!
 I don't even think about traveling or leaving the house without my natural first-aid kit (I ALWAYS HAVE IT WITH ME). *BONUS Torie Tip*: make sure your immune system is in check before you head out on a trip.
 I've mapped out all my favorite well ways to give yourself that extra BOOST in my Wander Guides.

 · Clean Well- all natural hand sanitizer spray